balsikandar/keeping-up-with-kotlin/README.md

 This is a repo that maintains list of plugins that helps every android developer to be productive.
 It has plugins to help with debugging, UI design, Code generation and for adding support for newer platfroms like flutter and kotlin directly to their Android studio.

 ### Contributing to this Repo
-If you feel something is missing.
-Create a pull request and Dive In.
+If you feel something is missing. you can use [issue tracker](https://github.com/balsikandar/keeping-up-with-kotlin/issues) to include it.
+You can also create a pull request to add missing pieces.

 ### Check out another awesome library to capture your crashes instantly and locally.
 [CrashReporter](https://github.com/MindorksOpenSource/CrashReporter) on your duty.